What Is Dexedrine Used For?

-The development of physiologic dependence may be difficult to identify during active use, but the symptoms become clear when use ends or decreases because withdrawal symptoms emerge within hours or days after last use depending on factors such as dosing, frequency, and methods of use.
-Though these symptoms are seldom life-threating, withdrawal from stimulants will be uncomfortable and include 7:
+The development of physiologic dependence may be difficult to identify during active drug use, but the symptoms become clear when use ends or decreases.
+This is because withdrawal symptoms emerge within hours or days after last use, depending on factors such as dosing, frequency, and methods of use.
+Though these symptoms are seldom life-threating, withdrawal from stimulants will be uncomfortable and include:7

 - High frustration.

 - Extreme paranoia.

 Because the withdrawal profile associated with stimulants is rarely medically dangerous, many attempt to allow their body to process and remove the substance—which is called detoxification—without professional addiction treatment.
 This might not always be advisable, however, since withdrawal-related depression can be severe in some cases.

 Though infrequent, the level of violence and aggression that arises during some individuals’ withdrawal can also precipitate dangerous results.
 With these risks, people withdrawing from Dexedrine may benefit from a period of inpatient detoxification to better manage these risks and ensure their safety.7